Our Arbitration Rules

 The arbitrator shall otherwise have the power to require the exclusion of any witness, other than a party or other essential person, during the testimony of any other witness.

-Cross-examination of witnesses will be done the same way as the rest of the arbitration with documentation.
+If the arbitrator requires it, cross-examination of witnesses will be done the same way as the rest of the arbitration with documentation.
 All party’s questions will be submitted as a pdf or an email.

 The witness is required to respond with answers submitted as an affidavit in the form of a pdf.
-These questions and responses will be loaded into the arbitration members area for all to see and review.

-Any party may participate without representation (pro se), or by counsel or any other representative of the party’s choosing, unless such choice is prohibited by applicable law.
+Any party may participate without representation (pro se, pro per), or by counsel or any other representative of the party’s choosing, unless such choice is prohibited by applicable law.
 A party intending to be so represented shall notify the other party and OCA of the name, telephone number and address, and email address if available, of the representative.
 When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.

 Before proceeding with the first hearing, each arbitrator may take an oath of office and, if required by law, shall do so.
+The arbitrator may require that the parties swear an oath of truth before the hearing.

 Any party wishing an interpreter shall make all arrangements directly with the interpreter and shall assume the costs of the service.